pgroon/localhower/README.md

 # localhower
-A simple todo-list app with local, text-file based storage.
-Best used in conjunction with syncthing.
+A simple todo-list app based on the Eisenhower-matrix plus Inbox.
+With local, text-file based storage for easy access and export.
+I personally use it in conjunction with syncthing.